digital-dream-labs/oskr-owners-manual/doc/overview.md

 correct images, and the installation process completes without interruption.

-But enough of the theory let's dive in to the process...
+Enough of the theory- let's dive in to the process!